weartstudio/WooZen/readme.txt

 License: GPL version 2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Add Custom Stock Statuses for WooCommerce's Inventory Manager.
+WooZen

 == Description ==

+Add extra capabilities to WooCommerce with the power of Zen.
+This plugin extend the wonderful WooCommerce system with small tweaks.
-Custom Stock Status for WooCommerce is asmall, rock solid, simple and **free solution** for a specific task only:
+WooZen is a small, rock solid, simple and **free extension** for a WooCommerce.
-Create as many **Custom Stock Statuses** for ** WooCommerce** Inventory Manager.

 = Features =
-* Create unlimited number of stock statuses.
+* Add unlimited Custom Stock Statuses for WooCommerce's Inventory Manager.
+* Add Custom Cart button Text
+* Add quantity input field before Cart button in product list.

+=This is not all=
 * Free plugin without any kind of limitation.
 * Work with variable products too.
 * Fully **Translateable**